guiguilechat/JCELechat/programs/spring/eveproxy/ReadMe.md

 Another dockerfile in the same directory contains also a redis instance to delegate the cache to this server.
 This gives more control over the cache (I guess ?)

-## Installation of working env
+## Installation on local dev env

-### Local install

-The working env allows to deploy locally the image that you just created, typically to test modification on the classes.
+The dev env allows to deploy locally the image that you just created, typically to test modification on the classes.

-This env is automatically updated by maven when the "package" goal is called (eg package, install, deploy).
+This env is automatically updated by maven when the "install" goal is called (eg install, deploy).
 Therefore to update the local env, you can either run `mvn install` in that directory, or `sh/install` in the root module directory to bundle the modifications added in other modules.

 Then to start it, a script [`sh/dk`](sh/dk) is present.